andreacbravob/twmp-vuejs/src/content/docs/reusability/composables.md

 const { x, y } = useMouse()
 </script>

-:::tip
+:::note
 This section assumes basic knowledge of Composition API.
-If you have been learning Vue with Options API only, you can set the API Preference to Composition API (using the toggle at the top of the left sidebar) and re-read the [Reactivity Fundamentals](/guide/essentials/reactivity-fundamentals) and [Lifecycle Hooks](/guide/essentials/lifecycle) chapters.
+If you have been learning Vue with Options API only, you can set the API Preference to Composition API (using the toggle at the top of the left sidebar) and re-read the [Reactivity Fundamentals](../../essentials/reactivity-fundamentals) and [Lifecycle Hooks](https://vuejs.org/guide/essentials/lifecycle.html) chapters.
 :::

 ## What is a "Composable"?